YutingXiao/Amodal-Segmentation-Based-on-Visible-Region-Segmentation-and-Shape-Prior/README.md

+# Amodal Segmentation Based on Visible Region Segmentation and Shape Prior
 This is the PyTorch preview version implementation of our AAAI 2021 paper:

 "Amodal Segmentation Based on Visible Region Segmentation and Shape Prior".